adrinecl/milestone-project1/README.md

   - At the bottom of the page the user will find a convenient shortcut to the top of the page.

 ![Footer](**ADD LINK LATER**)

+### Features Left to Implement

+- Members-only area with access to the content.
+- Payment form with credit card processing information.
+- A mobile app for easy access to the the members-only area on the go.
+- Terms and conditions (related to subscription, charging, cancellation, user license agreement etc).
+- Privacy Policy and Cookies.
+- Other nice features would be a blog that could add value to branding and search engine optimization (SEO).
+- Testimonials could also add value as social proof and encourage adoption to the workout program.